vvorobjov/nrp-backend/hbp_nrp_backend/doc/source/backend_components.rst

 When the launching of an experiment is requested, it gets spawned, as sub process, by the :ref:`rest-server`.
 It, then, loads and executes the experiment script (e.g. main_script.py) until completion or user request of stopping it.
 While running, the execution can be paused.

-.. note:: The Simulation Sever can pause and stop the execution of nrp-core based python script; i.e. python scripts with the following structure.
+.. note:: The :ref:`simulation-server` can pause and stop the execution of nrp-core based python script; i.e. python scripts with the following structure.
 It is required to use the function :code:`nrp.run_loop` to loop over simulation timesteps or until the exception :code:`NRPSimulationTimeout` is raised.

 .. literalinclude:: img/main_script.py
    :linenos: